mrachuta/shell-scripts/README.md

 ## Project name

-this is not a project - this is a library of bash scripts.
+This is not a project - this is a library of bash scripts.
 Each of scripts was written due to private needs/requirements.

 ## Table of contents